Rural Homes

 Retrofitting Traditional Buildings

-The approximately 8 million solid-walled UK homes and countless stone, cob, and timber-frame structures predating 1919 operate on fundamentally different building physics than modern construction.
+The approximately 8 million solid-walled UK homes and countless stone, cob, and timber-frame structures predating 1919 work on different building physics than modern construction.
 These buildings were designed as breathable systems managing moisture through vapor permeability, hygroscopic buffering, and capillary action rather than vapor barriers and mechanical ventilation.

 The Society for the Protection of Ancient Buildings conducted over 10 years of research finding standard U-value calculations underestimated thermal performance in 77% of traditional walls.
-Actual heat loss proved up to 3× lower than calculated.
-This revelation suggests industry recommendations often specify more insulation than necessary, and aggressive retrofits risk catastrophic moisture damage.
+Actual heat loss was up to 3x lower than calculated.
+This suggests industry recommendations often specify more insulation than necessary, and aggressive retrofits risk serious moisture damage.

 The Scale of Retrofit Failures